Our ServicesChoose a topic from the list below:

 - Giving fire safety advice to Housing Officers regarding issues that need a more in depth answer.

-Derby Homes are working in partnership with Derbyshire Fire and Rescue Service (DFRS) to provide the best service for our tenants and leaseholders.
+Derby Homes work in partnership with Derbyshire Fire and Rescue Service (DFRS) to provide the best service for our tenants and leaseholders.
+This work includes:

 - Housing officers receive training on how to conduct home fire safety checks from DFRS

 - In some cases we carry out joint home fire safety checks with DFRS.